Borough of Eastleigh: Demography

-In the 2001 census, Eastleigh had a population of 120,749, consisting of 57,000 males and 59,169 females.
-The borough is much more densely populated than South East England or even England as a whole, with a population density of 14.56 people per hectare (South East England and England have 4.20 and 3.77 respectively).
-Over 76 per cent of Eastleigh's population state their religion as Christian, which is slightly higher than the South East region and the rest of the country.
-15.23 per cent stated they had no religion and 6.43 per cent did not state a religion; the most popular non-Christian religions in the borough were Sikhism (0.5%), Hinduism (0.34%) and Islam (0.31%).
-The census also indicates that the residents of Eastleigh are generally in better health than those in the wider region and country.
+In the 2021 census, Eastleigh had a population of 136,443 people consisting of 66,700 males (48.9%) and 69,743 females (51.1%).
+The borough is much more densely populated than South East England and England as a whole, with a population density of 1,712.1 people per square km (South East England and England have population densities of 486.5 and 433.5 people per square km, respectively).
+45.7% of Eastleigh's population state their religion as Christian, which is a significant decrease from 61.9% in 2011.
+45.0% stated they had no religion (up from 28.5% in 2011) and 5.6% did not state a religion; the most popular non-Christian religions in the borough were Islam (1%), Hinduism (1%) and Sikhism (0.7%).
+The census also indicates that the residents of Eastleigh are generally in better health than those in England as a whole.

 Economy

 Historically, the economy of the area has strong links with the transport industry.
 The proximity of substantial waterways made shipbuilding a major industry in the south of the borough, and today the pleasure boat industry still dominates the area around Hamble-le-Rice and Bursledon, made famous by the television drama series on the subject, Howards' Way, which was filmed in the area.
 The borough is also strongly linked with the Spitfire, the first test flights of which took place from Southampton Airport in Eastleigh.
+Eastleigh was once the heart of the London and South Western Railway, with the Eastleigh Works building most of the company's engines.
+At present, the works maintains South Western Railway and CrossCountry trains.
+The works building is now home to Arlington Fleet Services, which provides a multitude of train maintenance services.
+Finally, Network Rail has a yard here, from which it carries out track maintenance.

 The economy of the borough today is dominated by the retail sector, which accounts for around 33 per cent of the jobs in the borough, and this proportion is rising.
 As well as the large Swan Centre, a shopping centre in the town of Eastleigh, there is a large out-of-town retail development near Hedge End which includes flagship stores for Marks & Spencer and Sainsbury's among others.
 Eastleigh also has proportionately more manufacturing and construction jobs than the nation, but the number of jobs in these sectors is declining in the borough.

 The B&Q head office is in the Portswood House in Eastleigh, Eastleigh borough.